serenity-kit/Serenity/README.md

 #### Signatures should always be encrypted as strings

 The reason here is that signatures often include other data as well end it's easier to stay consistent and always use strings.
+In addition every string must be prefixed with the domain context to make sure signatures can't be misused for other use-cases.

 ### Folder/File Naming Convention